Štefan Vojčák

 Štefan Vojčák is a Slovak professional mixed martial artist.
 He currently competes in the Heavyweight division for Konfrontacja Sztuk Walki (KSW).
+A professional mixed martial artist since 2021, He is the current interim KSW Heavyweight Champion.

 Professional career

 Early career

 Vojčák made his professional debut on September 11, 2021, for the promotion Oktagon MMA.
 He faced Ukraine's Evgeniy Golub.
 Vojčák would win via TKO thirty seconds into the first round.
 As of 2025, this was his only fight under the promotion.

 His next fight came half a year later against Hungary's László Kiss.
 Vojčák would win via TKO in the first round.

 He would return four months later in a bout against Serbia's Stefan Stanković.
 Vojčák would win via submission thirty seconds into the first round.

 He would return a month later against Austria's Dritan Barjamaj.
 Vojčák would win via a first round submission.

 His next fight would come three months later, where he took on Romania's Ion Grigore.
 Vojčák would win via his third first round submission in a row.